GoogleChrome/developer.chrome.com/site/en/docs/devtools/settings/index.md

 1. [Open Settings][1].
 1. In the **Locations** tab, click **Add location**.
-1. Specify the following values for the new entry:
+1. Specify the following values for the new entry.
+For example, let's add New York as a new location.
-   {% Aside 'gotchas' %}
-   To copy latitude and longitude, right-click a city name on [Google Maps](https://www.google.co.uk/maps/place/New+York,+NY,+USA/).
-   {% endAside %}
-   {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/AMgkP56ZekXmsK64VkS7.png", alt="New York coordinates on Google Maps.", width="400", height="351" %}

-   - **Location name**: for example, `New York`.
+   - **Location name**: `New York`.
    - **Latitude**: `40.72403285608484`.
    - **Longitude**: `-73.94397543423175`.
    - **Timezone ID**: `America/New_York` as defined in the [latest release of the Time Zone Database](https://data.iana.org/time-zones/releases/).